Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	4. Mechanism proposal:  The Seats of Policy engage in long-term bureaucratic meta-analysis.
 	5. Mechanism proposal:  Since they host travelling policy analysts, the Seats of Policy encourage bureaucratic talents to travel from region to region.
 This investment in travel logistics has the same general beneficial effect on survival rates as Panarchic Retreats.
 	6. Categorization:  As the Commonwealth has strong commitments to public happiness (and I personally believe hedonology will be important to humanity's future), I consider these to be Hedonological structures despite being deeply boring.
+	7. Categorization:  Since this tries to talk to the galaxy's understanding of policy local and distant, it increases galactic politics pressures.
-	7. Bureaucratic waste analysis:  The Seats of Policy siphon off some of the system's bureaucrats to do analytical work unrelated to the day-to-day operations of the system.
+	8. Bureaucratic waste analysis:  The Seats of Policy siphon off some of the system's bureaucrats to do analytical work unrelated to the day-to-day operations of the system.
 They also encourage some amount of brain drain as talented individuals leave the system.
 Still, these are extremely protective of bureaucratic talent...
 By this rubric, they are perfectly utopic, and so the Seats of Policy reduce the galaxy's inclination to all forms of incompetence and corruption.
-	8. Liberation rating:  5/5
+	9. Liberation rating:  5/5
-	9. Protection rating:  3/5, +1 with Seat of Justice, +1 with Panarchic Symposium
+	10. Protection rating:  3/5, +1 with Seat of Justice, +1 with Panarchic Symposium
-	10. Siphon quality:  6/5
+	11. Siphon quality:  6/5
-	11. Technological smoothness:  5/5
+	12. Technological smoothness:  5/5
-	12. Technological extremophilia:  Unrateable.
+	13. Technological extremophilia:  Unrateable.
 The Seats of Policy neither start experiments nor stop them, but they observe them very closely.
-	13. Stress/Boredom rating:  1/5 (Dull)
+	14. Stress/Boredom rating:  1/5 (Dull)
-	14. Me-points:  1/3
+	15. Me-points:  1/3
-	15. Kind of person most protected:  Bureaucrats
+	16. Kind of person most protected:  Bureaucrats
-	16. Special categories:  Failsafe, Hedonological, Detached, Ecological
+	17. Special categories:  Failsafe, Hedonological, Detached, Galactic Politics, Ecological
-	17. Conversion potential:  Commonwealth<->Panarchy
+	18. Conversion potential:  Commonwealth<->Panarchy
 9. Subconscious Education
 	1. Authorial Protest:  This tech slot should REALLY be occupied by "Dream Reeves", a service that protects peoples' slumber.
 People who sleep perfectly at night are more culturally competent AND stronger-willed AND happier, which should be its mechanical effect.
 The +Happiness buff here would be more valuable to the Panarchy than the additional research.
 	2. Mechanism proposal:  The literally described technology turns dreams into an edutainment system, using interfaces between the panarchic nanotechnologies and the setting's cybernetics.
 Data-organization is what dreams are for, right?
 This makes them BETTER at it.